-The design of the active layers with integrated read-out ASICs and calibration system had been basically validated in beam tests of a single HCAL layer consisting of four base units (HBUs) at CERN in 2012 and reported in the TDR.
+The design of the active layers with integrated read-out ASICs and calibration system [131] had been basically validated in beam tests of a single HCAL layer consisting of four base units (HBUs) at CERN in 2012 and reported in the TDR.
 An HBU reads $12 \times 12$ tiles with 4 ASICs.
-The present ASIC belongs to the 2nd generation ROC family used also in ECAL and SDHCAL.
+The present ASIC [132] belongs to the 2nd generation ROC family used also in ECAL and SDHCAL.
 An HCAL layer carries interfaces for DAQ, calibration and power supply, which already have a compact design fulfilling space constraints at an ILC detector.

 The main functional difference between the integrated electronics and that of the physics prototype is the self-triggered operation and on-detector zero-suppression, which implies much higher demands on controlling the noise behavior and ensuring a stable detector response.
 It is thus mandatory to re-establish the calorimeter performance with a full-scale beam test, including the operation with fast power cycling.
-However, this is out of reach with present funding levels.